rohitkrai03/vue-starter/README.md

 This is why this project came to life.
 With certain decisions already made to make life easier for programmers and certain feature built in right out of the box.

+This project started as a webpack-simple template with incremental addition of features and configs to suit the needs of a medium to large vue.js project.
+It is inspired by the webpack template but without all the complexity.

 ## Documentation